Set-OutlookSignatures/Set-OutlookSignatures/src_Set-OutlookSignatures/docs/README.md

 ## 3.9.
 SetCurrentUserOutlookWebSignature
 Shall the script set the Outlook Web signature of the currently logged-in user?

 If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
+If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook Web are used.
 This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
 ## 3.10.
 SetCurrentUserOOFMessage
 Shall the script set the Out of Office (OOF) auto reply message of the currently logged-in user?

 If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
+If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook Web are used.
 This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
 ## 3.11.
 OOFTemplatePath